Deribit derivatives exchange has 2 trading pages:

 Below you can find general exchange information and rules.
 In the menu above you can go directly to the different sections with information about fees, futures trading, options trading and the api.

 Deribit Derivatives Exchange fees are the lowest fees currently available on any crypto derivatives exchange and operates a maker-taker model.
-Futures orders which provide liquidity are charged no fees.
-Orders that take liquidity are charged a small fee of only 0.01%.
+Futures orders which provide liquidity receive a rebate of 0.02%.
+Orders that take liquidity are charged a small fee of only 0.05%.
 The fee is calculated as a percentage of the underlying asset of the contract.